This day turned out to have perfect weather for being outdoors and hiking. It was a great day; it was one of our favorite days of this trip.

 We spent a short amount of time at the area outside of the visitor center.
 What interested us was that across the street from the visitor center are two hiking trails; click here for information on those two hiking trails.
 We hiked the Gould Grove Nature Loop Trail.
 It was an easy, wheelchair-accessible trail with informative signs dispersed throughout the trail explaining interesting facts about the redwoods.

-From Drury-Chaney Loop Trail we continued driving south on Avenue of the Giants.
+From Gould Grove Nature Loop Trail we continued driving south on Avenue of the Giants.
 We drove to Shrine Drive Thru Tree, but we didn’t want to pay the $15 fee to drive through the tree so we continued on our way.
 A few minutes later we drove through the small town of Miranda, CA and shortly after that we got back onto Highway 101.

 Once on Highway 101 we drove about twenty minutes south to the Grandfather Tree.